ysyk2021/managing-remote-teams-a-guide-to-building-and-leading-successful-virtual-teams/src/chapter-8-3.md

-# Building Resilience and Managing Stress in Remote Teams

 Building resilience and effectively managing stress are crucial for the well-being and productivity of remote teams.
 In this chapter, we will explore strategies and best practices to help remote team members develop resilience and cope with stress.